jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

 ### Prep and Cook
 - Dice the Yellow Onion.
-- Heat up a Dutch Oven/Large Pot over medium-high heat with 1 - 2 Tablespoons of oil and add in the diced Yellow Onion with a pinch of salt. **Before you add the Onion** Later on if you choose to use a blender to make the primary Curry sauce then set about a quarter of the Onion aside.
+- Heat up a Dutch Oven/Large Pot over medium-high heat with 1 - 2 Tablespoons of oil.
+- Add in the diced Yellow Onion with a pinch of salt.
+  - **Before you add the Onion** Later on if you choose to use a blender to make the primary Curry sauce then set about a quarter of the Onion aside.
 - While the Yellow Onion begins to simmer
   - Thinly slice the Green Onion
   - Mince your Garlic
-  - Roughly cut the Bok Choi into 1/4 inch slices including the leaves.
+  - Roughly cut the Bok Choy into 1/4 inch slices including the leaves.
-  - If you grabbed some Thai Eggplant then cut them into quarters as well.
+  - _If you grabbed some Thai Eggplant then cut them into quarters as well._
   - Cut the Protein/Tofu into bite sized pieces.
-- Add the chopped Bok Choi to the Pot after the Yellow Onion is starting to become fragrant.
+- Add the chopped Bok Choy to the Pot after the Yellow Onion is starting to become fragrant.
+- Curry Base Options
   - Using the Blender Method for Curry Base
     - If you have a Blender handy add the Green Onion, Garlic, quarter of the Yellow Onion, 2 Tablespoons of Curry Paste, a splash of oil and about a half cup of Coconut Milk.
-Throw in a couple dashes of Fish Sauce, Soy Sauce and Sesame Oil as well for a little flavor boost.
+    - Throw in a couple dashes of Fish Sauce, Soy Sauce and _optional_ Sesame Oil for a flavor boost.
 Blend them together until it's a relatively smooth texture.
     - Pour the Blended mix into the Pot.
   - Just the Pot Method for Curry Base
     - If you do not want to use a blender then just add the Green Onion, Garlic and 2 Tablespoons of Curry Paste to your pot that is simmering the Yellow Onion.
-  - Add in a half cup of Coconut Milk with a couple dashes of Fish Sauce, Soy Sauce and Sesame Oil
+    - Add in a half cup of Coconut Milk with a couple dashes of Fish Sauce, Soy Sauce and _optional_ Sesame Oil.
-- Let the ingredients simmer for a few minutes then pour in any leftover Coconut Milk. **Note**: If you are using a blender you can add the Coconut Milk to the blender to get all the little bits of missed ingredients.
-As a bonus it will aerate the milk a little bit.
+- Let the ingredients simmer for a few minutes then pour in any leftover Coconut Milk. _**Note**: If you are using a blender you can add a little Coconut Milk to the blender to get all the little bits of missed ingredients.
+As a bonus it will aerate the milk too._
 - Add in your Protein of Choice and _optional_ Thai Eggplant the Pot.
 - Stir and Cover the Pot to let the ingredients simmer and get to know each other without loosing much of the Coconut Milk due to evaporation.
 - Stir occasionally over the next 10 - 15 minutes.
 - Remove the lid from the Pot and let the Curry reduce stirring occasionally and try to scrape any bits on the bottom of the pan that may have formed.
 While it's reducing Prepare your Rice or Noodles.
-- Add in your Bamboo Shoots, Carrots or Both to give a little crunch to the dish. **Note**: Peanuts are also good to throw on this dish for an added crunch.
+- Add in your Bamboo Shoots, Carrots or Both to give a little crunch to the dish.
 - While the Rice/Noodles are cooking taste the Curry.
 If it's too spicy for you or the people you are serving just add in more Coconut Milk to dilute it.
   - Try out putting a little bit of fresh Lime Juice into your samples.
 The citrus/acidity it adds can really make or break a dish.
 - Once your Rice/Noodles are done check the Curry.
 If it's too your liking take it off heat, otherwise, let it reduce further stirring occasionally.